-The mind-blowing improvised funk sessions feature a 19 year old Prince on keys/guitar, Andre Cymone on bass, and Bobby Z on drums, held in the Loring Park office rehearsal room of Prince’s first manager, Owen Husney.
-Prince also takes on drums and bass throughout the session, switching it up for a thoroughly impressive, tight session.
+The mind-blowing improvised funk sessions feature a 19-year-old Prince on keys/guitar, Andre Cymone on bass, and Bobby Z on drums, held in the Loring Park, MN office rehearsal room of Prince’s first manager, Owen Husney.
+The young master also takes on drums and bass throughout the session, switching it up for a thoroughly impressive, tight session.
 Even now, 40+ years after it was recorded, the music still sounds fresh and ahead of its time, and some of today’s biggest acts (looking at you, Vulfpeck) seem to have clear sonic connections to this early minimalist-funk sound.

-This is a must-listen for any fan!
-These eight instrumental tracks sound more like well-crafted compositions rather than the improvised jams that they are and serve as a glowing example of the truly one-of-a-kind, prodigious talent that Prince displayed in just about any endeavor he tried (We even hear he was a pretty solid basketball player in his day.)
+This session is a must-listen for any fan!
+These eight instrumental tracks sound more like well-crafted compositions than the improvised jams that they are and serve as a glowing example of the truly one-of-a-kind, prodigious talent that Prince displayed in just about any endeavor he tried (We even hear he was a pretty solid basketball player in his day.)